 Data integration isn’t just a technical exercise – it delivers tangible business benefits.
 Here are some of the key reasons why integrating data from across the enterprise is so important:

-• Improved Compliance and Governance: When data is integrated into one system, it’s easier to enforce data governance policies uniformly.
+- Improved Compliance and Governance: When data is integrated into one system, it is easier to enforce data governance policies uniformly.
+Only 26% of chief data officers are confident their data capabilities can support new AI initiatives, according to IBM's 2025 CDO study, largely because of governance gaps in fragmented data environments.
+Integration addresses this directly by centralizing control.
 Companies can apply consistent security measures, access controls, and retention rules across all data.
 Integration can thus help in complying with regulations (like GDPR or HIPAA) by centralizing audit tracking and data masking, rather than trying to manage compliance separately in each silo.

 In short, data integration unlocks the full value of an organization’s data.
 By bringing everything together, it removes the blind spots and delays caused by fragmented systems.
 The business runs on consistent, up-to-date information, which is a foundation for competitive advantage in the digital age.